ShivaniBollabattin21/calculator-behaviour-shivaniBollabattin21/addition.md

   When: The user gives input in wrong format like a single operand
         and multiple operators, single operand and single operator .

-  Then: An error message is displayed to user.
+  Then: The result is an error message.
-        User is asked to enter the input parameters again .
+        User need to enter the input parameters again .

 Scenario: Adding numbers where result goes out of range .